- Life & Money

 Average Social Security retirement payments

 Once retired workers begin to collect Social Security, their spouses and their dependent children may also be eligible to receive a benefit.
-Here are the average monthly payments for the family of retired workers according to May 2023 data from the Social Security Administration:
+Here are the average monthly payments for the family of retired workers:

 Average Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) payments